How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 Using a social media analytics tool to track and measure your performance year round is essential when it comes time to conduct a social media audit.
 Having all of your key metrics and content activity in a central location helps you find the information you need when you’re putting together a report or conducting an audit, and that’s where Rival IQ comes in.
 Create landscapes, spot industry trends, and gather detailed insights on engagement across all channels — all in one place.

-Start analyzing your social media with Rival IQ.
+Start auditing your social media with Rival IQ.

 Wrapping it up